US man could get prison for review of Thailand hotel

 “Do not sleep here!
 Don’t support modern day slavery of Thai people!” began the most strident review.
 It singled out the restaurant manager “from the Czech Republic” as being “really bad.”
 Later postings were similar in tone.

-Barnes claimed that his review sent to Tripadvisor, which he said was the basis for the hotel’s criminal complaint, never actually made it onto the popular site.
-He assumes Tripadvisor sent a copy to the hotel for comment, and that’s why it had a copy.
-The statement from the Sea View doesn’t clarify the matter and an emailed request to U.S.-based Tripadvisor for comment was not immediately answered.
+“Tripadvisor is opposed to the idea that a traveler can be prosecuted for expressing opinions,” the company said.
+“Thankfully, on a global basis, prosecutions like this are rare and hundreds of millions of travelers are able to express themselves freely without facing criminal charges.”

+The company said it was continuing its investigation into the incident and had contacted the U.S. Embassy in Thailand.

-The hotel declared, however, that is was not just a single bad review that raised its ire.
+But it was not just a single bad review that raised its ire, the hotel declared.

 It accused Barnes of leaving “multiple fabricated and slanderous reviews” on Tripadvisor and Google, and said it filed its complaint with police as a deterrent against further such postings.